desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Parental Agent

-It is RECOMMENDED to perform queries within Signaling Domains ((#bootstrapping)) with an (initially) cold resolver cache as to retrieve the most current information regardless of TTL.
+It is RECOMMENDED to perform queries within Signaling Domains ((#bootstrapping)) with an (initially) cold resolver cache or to limit the TTL of cached records to the interval between scans, as to retrieve the most current information regardless of TTL.
 (When a batch job is used to attempt bootstrapping for a large number of delegations, the cache does not need to get cleared in between.)

-[ TODO It is expected that Signaling Records have few consumers only, so that caching would not normally have a performance benefit.
-Perhaps it is thus better to RECOMMEND low TTLs instead? ]

 # Implementation Status